wagtail-packages/wagtail-honeypot/README.md

 If the form is submitted with content in the hidden field or before the interval expires the submission is ignored.

-- No email is sent
+> No email is sent
-- No submission is stored
+No submission is stored
-- The thank you page is always shown if available.
+The thank you page is always shown if available.

-View the custom [HoneypotMixin](./wagtail_honeypot/models.py) for more information.

 ## Installation and setup

+Add the package to your python environment.

 ```bash
 pip install wagtail-honeypot